Are you pregnant and having troubles with snoring? How to avoid snoring during pregnancy?

-A Swedish study from 2000 showed the link between snoring in pregnancy and hypertension.
+A Swedish study from 2000 showed the link between pregnancy snoring and hypertension.
 The study involved 500 pregnant women and their partners.

-The results of the survey were compared in correlation with the occurrence of certain complications during pregnancy and APGAR evaluation of the baby after delivery.
+The results of the survey were compared in correlation with the occurrence of certain complications during this delicate time and APGAR evaluation of the baby after delivery.

 14% of pregnant women who have snored met with hypertension, while preeclampsia (PE) developed at 10% of women.
 Newborns of snoring mothers were also rated with a lower APGAR score.

-Snoring is associated with a worse pregnancy result for both mother and child, including a higher risk of the caesarean and weaker child says Dr Louise O’Brien.
+Snoring is associated with a worse pregnancy result for both mother and child, including a higher risk of the cesarean and weaker child says Dr. Louise O’Brien.

-How to avoid Snoring during Pregnancy?

 How to avoid snoring during pregnancy?

 You don’t have to suffer from the consequences of snoring when being pregnant.
-We offer you some simple tips to help prevent snoring and ensure better sleep.
+I offer you some simple tips to help prevent it and ensure better sleep.

 Avoid drinking beverages containing caffeine.
 Caffeine can spread the blood vessels in the throat, which reduces free airways.
 Try to sleep on the side, so the airways will remain free.

 Support your head with an extra pillow.
-An additional four centimetres can help with the passage of the airway.
+An additional 4 centimeters can help with the passage of the airway.

 Plastic inserts allow the proper position of the jaw, which consequently releases the airways.
-Also, find other tips for eliminating snoring on our site.
+Find other tips for eliminating snoring on the site.